11.4 Registry Placement, Verification, and Renewal

 Key Takeaways

-- After a candidate passes both the Clinical Skills test and the Written or Oral test, the candidate is placed on the Texas Nurse Aide Registry.
+- After a candidate passes both the Clinical Skills test and the Written or Oral test, the candidate's information is provided to HHSC for placement on the Texas Nurse Aide Registry.

-- Validated findings of abuse, neglect, or misappropriation of resident property can be placed on the Registry and affect employability.
+- Validated findings of abuse, neglect, or misappropriation of resident property can be placed on the Registry and can make an aide unemployable in long-term care.

 Passing Is the Start of Registry Responsibility

-A Texas CNA candidate is not finished merely because a class ended or one test component was passed.
-After successfully passing the full Competency Evaluation Program, meaning both the Clinical Skills test and the Written or Oral test, the candidate is placed on the Texas Nurse Aide Registry.
-The registry is the public credential record that employers use to verify that the aide can be hired and used as a certified nurse aide.
+A Texas CNA candidate is not finished merely because a class ended or one component passed.
+After successfully completing the full Competency Evaluation Program — both the Clinical Skills test and the Written or Oral test — the candidate's information is provided to the Texas Health and Human Services Commission (HHSC) for entry on the Texas Nurse Aide Registry (NAR).
+The Registry is the public credential record employers use to confirm an aide can legally be hired and used as a certified nurse aide.

 Registry and Renewal Map